Rongai Constituency

 Rongai Constituency is an electoral constituency in Kenya.
 It is one of eleven constituencies in Nakuru County.
-The constituency has eight wards, all electing councillors for the Nakuru County Assembly.
+The constituency has eight wards, all electing Members of County Assembly (MCAs) for the Nakuru County Assembly.
 The constituency was established for the 1988 elections when it was carved out of Nakuru North Constituency (now Subukia Constituency).

+The constituency had a population of 199,906 according to the 2019 census.

-The first Rongai MP, previously representing Nakuru North, is a brother-in-law of then Kenyan president Daniel arap Moi.
+The first Rongai MP, previously representing Nakuru North, is a brother-in-law of the then Kenyan president Daniel arap Moi.